8 CRAZY FACTS ABOUT THE AUSSIE OUTBACK

 The Aussie Outback is a pretty amazing place.

-Not only does it take up a huge portion of our country as a whole, but it’s also home to some pretty incredible landmarks and some very interesting characteristics.
+Not only does it take up a huge portion of our country as a whole, but it’s also home to some pretty incredible landmarks and an abundance of Indigenous culture.

-To help you understand how strange it really is, here are 8 facts about the Aussie Outback that may potentially blow your mind!
+To help you understand how interesting it really is, here are 8 fun facts about the Aussie Outback that may potentially blow your mind!

 1. Uluru is taller than the Eiffel Tower